Survey on intergenerational in Nursing home: Complete Guide 2026

 Our survey recommends 2 to 3 activities per month to maintain engagement without tiring participants.
 This frequency allows for the creation of a beneficial routine while keeping the exceptional aspect that motivates participation.
 Sessions ideally last between 45 minutes and 1.5 hours depending on the type of activity.

-Evaluation should combine quantitative indicators (cognitive tests, well-being scales, participation rates) and qualitative ones (satisfaction, quality of interactions, creation of lasting bonds).
-Applications like COCO THINKS provide objective data on the cognitive progress of participants.
+The evaluation should combine quantitative indicators (cognitive tests, well-being scales, participation rates) and qualitative indicators (satisfaction, quality of interactions, creation of lasting bonds).
+Applications like COCO THINKS provide objective data on participants' cognitive progress.

 Technologies are not essential but serve as a great facilitator of exchanges.
 COCO THINKS and COCO MOVES create a common playground where the technological skills of young people meet the experience of seniors, naturally enriching interactions.